Emerson "Snow White" Model 247 Radio (1939)

 It's a pretty faithful reproduction of the original panel, even including guide holes for each of the tiny nails used to secure it to the cabinet.
 It took a couple of tries to get a panel this good.
 It will pass casual inspection from a few feet away, but if you examined it side by side with the original, you'd notice tiny imperfections.

 Bubbles are the bane of reproduction makers, as I quickly learned.
 Follow the manufacturer's directions very carefully!
-People who make reproductions for a living invest in expensive vacuum chambers, which can eliminate bubbles in the mold material as well as the casting material.
+People who make reproductions for a living invest in expensive vacuum chambers that eliminate bubbles in the mold material as well as the casting material.

 I haven't decided what to do with my reproduction panels.
 Maybe I'll just hang them on the workshop wall as decorations, or make some kind of clock for one of my young nieces.